mdabrowski1990/uds/docs/source/pages/user_guide/transport/can.rst

     - :meth:`~uds.transport_interface.can_transport_interface.python_can.PyCanTransportInterface.async_send_packet`
     - :meth:`~uds.transport_interface.can_transport_interface.python_can.PyCanTransportInterface.async_receive_packet`

-.. seealso:: :ref:`Examples for python-can Transport Interface <example-python-can>`
+.. seealso:: :ref:`Examples for python-can Transport Interface <examples-python-can>`

 .. note:: In all examples, only a coroutine code was presented.
 If you need a manual how to run an asynchronous code,
     visit https://docs.python.org/3/library/asyncio-runner.html#running-an-asyncio-program.